*This page is for informational purposes only. Only your licensed mental health professional can confirm a diagnosis or offer treatment.

 You’re willing to do just about anything to make the feeling of emptiness stop.
 You find new friendships and romantic partners; reinvent yourself by trying out new hobbies or new haircuts; seek out thrills like driving too fast or having sex with strangers; engage in addictive behaviors like drinking or gambling or shopping.
 But it never seems to work.

 Instead, you feel more panicked and overwhelmed when it doesn’t work out.
 You’re angry at yourself for even trying.
 You believe that you’ll never feel better, and you don’t want to live like this.
+This can lead to self-destructive or even suicidal thoughts and behaviors.

 SYMPTOMS OF BORDERLINE PERSONALITY DISORDER